pydantic/pydantic/docs/index.md

 Data validation using Python type annotations.

-*pydantic* enforces type hints at runtime, and provides user friendly errors when data is invalid.
+*pydantic* enforces type hints at runtime, and provides user-friendly errors when data is invalid.

 Define how data should be in pure, canonical Python; validate it with *pydantic*.